apr3vau/trivial-svg/README.md

 ## Acknowledgements

-Thanks to Zachary P. Beane, as the Trivial-SVG depends on his library, his library, and his library.
-What a great work!
+Thanks to Zachary P. Beane, and other contributors of `vecto`, `cl-vectors`, `zpb-ttf` and other libraries.
+Your endeavor for the infrastructure is the basis of this project.

 Thanks my sister Simone, and my headmate May, who help and support me.